 In the winter of 1961, Parks opened three public ski slopes on the back hills of the course.
 An estimated 5,000 people used the facility on busy winter days.
 Skiers only had their fun for a few years before winter golfers reclaimed the course.
 In the 1980s, the City of New York began to license management of its thirteen golf courses to a private company.
 The American Golf Corporation, which manages over 300 golfing facilities throughout the country, has been operating Van Cortlandt Golf Course since 1992.

-Apart from being the first public course in the country, Van Cortlandt Golf Course enjoys several other distinctions.
+Apart from being the first public municipal course in the country, Van Cortlandt Golf Course enjoys several other distinctions.
 In 1896, the St. Andrews Golf Club hosted the country's first public golf tournament here.
-And the golf house, built in 1902, has been a popular pre-and-post-game spot for nearly a century.
+And the golf house, built in 1902, has been a popular pre-and-post-game spot for more than a century.
 Its visitors have included Babe Ruth, Willie Mays, Jackie Robinson, and Joe Louis.
 The Three Stooges also made Van Cortlandt their preferred golf course.
 The house’s locker rooms have retained their original wooden lockers, which were in a scene from the Oliver Stone film Wall Street (1987).

 Directions to Van Cortlandt Park

 - OLMSTED 200: NYC PARKS HONORS BICENTENNIAL WITH GALLERY EXHIBITION, RANGER TOURS, AND MORE